Concerning Appellations and Identity

 Without the start of this new stage of work, who knows how far you evangelists, preachers, expositors and so-called great spiritual men would go!
 Without the start of this new stage of work, what you talk of is obsolete!
 It is either ascending to the throne, or preparing the stature of becoming a king; either denying the self or subduing one’s body; either being patient or learning lessons from all things; either humility or love.
 Is this not singing the same old tune?
 It’s just a case of calling the same thing by a different name!
 Either covering one’s head and breaking bread, or laying hands and praying, and healing the sick and casting out demons.
 Could there be any new work?
 Could there be any prospect of development?
 If you continue to lead in this way, you will blindly follow doctrine, or abide by convention.
 You believe your work to be so lofty, but do you not know that it was all passed and taught by those “old men” of ancient times?
 Is all that you say and do not the last words of those old men?
 Is it not the charge of these old men before they passed away?
 Do you think that your actions surpass those of the apostles and prophets of past generations, and even surpass all things?
 The beginning of this stage of work has brought an end to your adoration of Witness Lee’s work of seeking to become a king and ascend to the throne, and arrested your arrogance and bluster, so that you are unable to meddle in this stage of work.
 Without this stage of work, you would sink ever deeper into irredeemability.
 There is too much that is old among you!
 Fortunately, the work of today has brought you back; otherwise, who knows what direction you would take!
 Since God is a God who is always new and never old, why do you not seek new things?
 Why do you always stick to the old things?
 And so, knowing the work of the Holy Spirit today is of the utmost importance!

-b.
-The original text omits “walking upon.”
+a.
+The original text does not contain the phrase “walking upon.”